×

 Portfolio Highlights

-The ClearBridge All Cap Growth Strategy underperformed its Russell 3000 Growth Index benchmark in the fourth quarter.
-On an absolute basis, the Strategy delivered positive contributions across four of the 10 sectors in which it was invested (out of 11 sectors total).
-The primary contributor to performance was the health care sector while the main detractor was the communication services sector.
+The ClearBridge All Cap Growth Strategy underperformed its Russell 3000 Growth Index benchmark in the first quarter.
+On an absolute basis, the Strategy delivered positive contributions across two of the 10 sectors in which it was invested (of 11 total).
+The contributors were the materials and real estate sectors, while the main detractor was the IT sector.

-Relative to the benchmark, stock selection detracted from performance.
-In particular, stock selection in communication services and health care weighed on returns.
-Conversely, stock selection in consumer discretionary and materials contributed to performance.
+Relative to the benchmark, stock selection detracted from performance while sector allocation effects contributed.
+In particular, stock selection in the health care, IT, financials, industrials and consumer staples sectors and an underweight to consumer staples weighed on returns.
+Conversely, stock selection in consumer discretionary and materials as well as overweights to industrials and materials contributed to performance.

 Related Perspectives